A Boy, his Dog, his Truck, and one Big Boy

 For Senior Pictures outdoors, the fall season with the beautiful gold and red leaves that we have here in Central Illinois is as gorgeous as it gets, and September and October are ideal.

 Who says that boys cannot plan Senior Pictures?
 Even with a little help from a girlfriend, a sister or even mom, we are always here to help.
+Cory opted for an outdoor session where he could bring his dog and his truck for some photographs, too.
+He chose not to have any senior portraits taken in the studio.

 It was one of those perfect October days that we set up to photograph Corey for his Senior Portraits.
-On the list of Corey’s requests were his truck, and bringing your wheels is popular with not only many boys but some of the senior girls as well.
+On the list of Corey's requests were his truck, and bringing your wheels is popular with not only many boys but some of the senior girls as well.
 Also popular with Senior Pictures for both senior boys and senior girls is bringing your dog, cat or your horse if you have one.
 Corey, however, also had something else in mind to include in addition to having his Senior Pictures with all of those.
-Of course, I did not find out until later.
+Of course, I did not find out until little later.